singhaltejas/CSCE625_RetailAI/README.md

 # 🛍️ Smart Retail AI Suite

 An AI-powered solution to revolutionize the retail experience through computer vision and real-time analytics.
 This project is composed of three integrated modules that work together to track customer behavior, manage inventory, and automate checkout processes.
+** Ocassionally used GPT responsibly for guidance through debugging and formatting for code readability.**

 ---